nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `EditCommand#execute()`: Edits the food name, meal type or calories associated with the food at the specified index.

-Given below is an example usage scenario and how edit mechanism behaves at each step.
+Given below is an example usage scenario and how the edit mechanism behaves at each step.

 Step 1.
-The user launches the application today.
+The user launches the application on 19 October 2022.
 Suppose the foods added for the day are:

 1. bread: 100 calories, breakfast
 2. milk tea: 300 calories, lunch